 Temporary modifications of the possession orders may work

-You and your child’s other parent have the option at your disposal to modify the court orders on your own.
-You do not need to wait for a judge’s permission or even the guidance of an attorney to get this done for your family.
-All it takes is a willingness on the part of you and the other parent to make changes that work best for your family.
+You and your child's other parent have the option at your disposal to modify the court orders on your own.
+You do not need to wait for a judge's permission or even the guidance of an attorney to get this done for your family.
+All it takes is a willingness of you and the other parent to make changes that work best for your family.

 Balancing health concerns and the need for parents to exercise visitation rights

 If you cannot work out any agreement despite the need to do so, then you can contact an experienced family law attorney to get their perspective and assistance.
-For example, the attorneys with the Law Office of Bryan Fagan can help you and your family by providing solutions to your problems after a consultation with one of our licensed family law attorneys.
-We have seen many families go through hard times such as these and have a wealth of experience in helping people out of difficult situations.
-Let us assist you and your child’s other parent in helping to come up with a flexible visitation modification.
+For example, the attorneys with the Law Office of Bryan Fagan can help you and your family by providing solutions to your problems after consulting with one of our licensed family law attorneys.
+We have seen many families go through hard times such as these and have a wealth of experience helping people out of difficult situations.
+Let us assist you and your child's other parent in helping to come up with a flexible visitation modification.

 Another issue to consider is whether or not you will be able to travel even moderate distances from your home right now.
 Most of the counties in our area have shelter in place orders set up that limit our ability to move about freely.
-If you live in Conroe and have to drive into Houston to pick up your child you will need to be aware that doing so may violate any shelter in place orders set up for Montgomery County.
+If you live in Conroe and have to drive into Houston to pick up your child, you will need to be aware that doing so may violate any shelter in place orders set up for Montgomery County.

-It would go without saying that if you or your child’s other parent live outside Texas, plane travel probably isn’t all that smart right now.
-Interstate travel plans should certainly be reassessed for these next few weeks as public health officials determine how safe it is to move about the country.
+It would go without saying that if you or your child's other parent live outside Texas, plane travel probably isn't all that smart right now.
+Interstate travel plans should undoubtedly be reassessed for these next few weeks as public health officials determine how safe it is to move about the country.

 Are you worried about your ex-spouse's new partner?

-Many parents are worried also about their ex-spouse’s new romantic partner following the guidelines for keeping safe in this time period.
-It is reasonable to expect that most people will do their best to avoid situations that can lead to their contracting this virus.
-However, not all people can be expected to minimize their contact and limit their risk of getting sick.
-It would make sense for you to have concerns about the people in your child’s life adhering to the same protocols for avoiding this virus.
+Many parents are worried also about their ex-spouse's new romantic partner following the guidelines for keeping safe in this period.
+It is reasonable to expect that most people will do their best to avoid situations that can lead to contracting this virus.
+However, not all people can be expected to minimize their contact and limit getting sick.
+It would make sense for you to have concerns about the people in your child's life adhering to the same protocols for avoiding this virus.

-Courts are closed right now- for the most part
+Courts are closed right now- for the most part.

 It may be possible for your court to schedule an online hearing in your case.
-Your attorney, an opposing lawyer and the judge may be able to set up a hearing online to address issues in your lives.
-However, if you and your family are not currently engaged in a family law case then your ability to do so is slim to none.
-That puts even more of an emphasis on you and your ex-spouse’s ability to work together to solve problems associated with possession and visitation.
+Your attorney, an opposing lawyer, and the judge may be able to set up a hearing online to address issues in your lives.
+However, if you and your family are not currently engaged in a family law case, then your ability to do so is slim to none.
+That puts even more of an emphasis on you and your ex-spouse's ability to work together to solve problems associated with possession and visitation.